GaetanLepage/phd-manuscript/sections/1_introduction/0_index.typ

 General introduction about AI and robotics:

 - Increasing presence of AI systems in our lives
 - LLM: emerging use cases of intelligent systems.
-Mostly text-base interaction.
+Mostly text-based interaction.
   First demonstrations of speech-based interaction
 - Robotics:
   - very challenging field, multiple unsolved research and technical problems